open-telemetry/opentelemetry-log-collection/operator/builtin/input/file/design.md

         - The file may have been rotated to another location.
             - If the file was moved, the open file handle from the previous poll cycle may be useful.
 10. Consumption
     1. Lost files are consumed.
-Since these files are thought to have been rotated to a location where we will not match them again, we will never see them again.
+In some cases, such as deletion, this operation will fail.
+However, if a file was moved, we may be able to consume the remainder of its content.
-        - The best we can do is finish consuming their current contents.
+        - We do not expect to match this file again, so the best we can do is finish consuming their current contents.
         - We can reasonably expect in most cases that these files are no longer being written to.
     2. Matched files (from this poll cycle) are consumed.
-        - These file handles will be left open until the next poll cycle, when they will be used to detect lost files.
+        - These file handles will be left open until the next poll cycle, when they will be used to detect and potentially consume lost files.
         - Typically, we can expect to find most of these files again.
-However, these files are consumed greedily, in case we do not see them again.
+However, these files are consumed greedily in case we do not see them again.
     3. All open files are consumed concurrently.
-This includes both the "lost" files, and the recently matched files.
+This includes both the lost files from the previous cycle, and the matched files from this cycle.
 11. Closing
     1. All files from the previous poll cycle are closed.
 12. Archiving
     1. Readers created in the current poll cycle are added to the historical record.
-    2. The same Readers are also retained as a set, for use in the next poll cycle.
+    2. The same Readers are also retained as a separate slice, for easy access in the next poll cycle.
 13. Pruning
     1. The historical record is purged of Readers that have existed for 3 generations.
         - This number is somewhat arbitrary, and should probably be made configurable.
 However, its exact purpose is quite obscure.